edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 - **3 Skipped Tracks**: If you skip 3 track cards in a row, on your **next turn** you must **Draw and Place** the card drawn (if legal).
 Bottom and End Turn are disabled until you place it.
 - **3 Skipped Elbows**: If you skip 3 Elbows, the **next Elbow drawn must be placed** immediately (if legal).
 Bottom and End Turn are disabled until the Elbow is placed.
 - If a forced card has **no legal placement**, the force is **waived** — you may Bottom it and end your turn normally.
+- **Undo safety:** if you Undo during a forced turn, the forced state remains active and **Bottom/End Turn** stay disabled until the card is placed or the force is waived.
+- **HUD banner:** at the start of a forced turn the status shows **“Forced: Draw & Place”** before drawing.

 ---